Sodium trichloroacetate

 Sodium trichloroacetate is a chemical compound with a formula of CCl_{3}CO_{2}Na.
-It is used to increase sensitivity and precision during transcript mapping.
-It was previously used as an herbicide starting in the 1950s but regulators removed it from the market in the late 1980s and early 1990s.
+It is a colorless, water-soluble solid.

 Preparation

-Sodium trichloroacetate is made by reaction trichloroacetic acid with sodium hydroxide:
+Sodium trichloroacetate is made by the neutralization of trichloroacetic acid with sodium hydroxide:

 Reactions

-Basicity

 Sodium trichloroacetate is a weaker base than sodium acetate because of the electron-withdrawing nature of the trichloromethyl group.
-Sodium trifluoroacetate is likewise a weaker base.
-However, it can easily be protonated in the presence of suitably strong acids:
+Sodium trifluoroacetate is likewise an even weaker base.
+Sodium trichloroacetate can easily be protonated with suitably strong acids:

-Trichloromethyl-anion precursor
+Heating induces decarboxylation and hydrolysis, yielding chloroform and sodium bicarbonate:

-This reagent is useful for introducing the trichloromethyl group into other molecules.
-Decarboxylation produces the trichloromethyl anion, which is a sufficiently strong nucleophile to attack various carbonyl functional groups, such as aldehydes, carboxylic acid anhydrides, ketones (making a precursor for the Jocic–Reeve reaction), and acyl halides.
+Under anhydrous conditions, thermal decarboxylation produces the trichloromethyl anion, which is a sufficiently nucleophilic to add to carbonyl functional groups in aldehydes, carboxylic acid anhydrides, ketones, and acyl halides.
+It is thus a precursor for the Jocic–Reeve reaction.

+Applications

+Sodium trichloroacetate is a commercial herbicide.
+It is also used in the dye industry.

+In the laboratory, it is used to increase sensitivity and precision during transcript mapping.

+Safety

+Its use as a herbicide is regulated.
+The compound has a halflife of week in soils.
+It is of modest toxicity, with an LD50 (oral, rats) of grams/kg.